wmedrano/wmedrano.dev/content/posts/literate-programming.md

 </div>

-## What is Emacs and Org Mode? {#LiterateProgrammingWhatisEmacsandOrgMode-2u91zi71ktj0}
+### What is Emacs and Org Mode? {#LiterateProgrammingWhatisEmacsandOrgMode-2u91zi71ktj0}

-### Emacs {#LiterateProgrammingWhatisEmacsandOrgModeEmacs-ykahlbp0otj0}

 Emacs is a (very old) text editor that is highly customizable.
 The configuration is one of the main appeals of Emacs.
-Emacs is configured using Emacs Lisp and pretty much everything in Emacs is extensible.
-The documentation for Emacs is also fantastic and built directly into the editor.
-Don't know what a key will do?
-Use `C-h k <key that you want to know>` and Emacs will open up a help window
-with:

--   The function that is run on that keypress.
--   Documentation for the function.
--   The keymap that defines the binding.
--   A link to the source code for the function.

-Need to know what a function does, type `C-h f <function>` to open up its documentation.
-Configuring Emacs feels more like writing code than it does writing configuration.
-This is why I have spent countless hours configuring Emacs as opposed to the bare minimum configuring VSCode.
-Emacs also has a large community of developers that have created several packages; most popular packages are published on [Melpa](https://melpa.org/#/).

-Although I like Emacs, I haven't been using it much recently.
-This is in part to its poor integration into my tools at work and also because its LSP integration is not as polished as VSCode.

-### Org Mode {#LiterateProgrammingWhatisEmacsandOrgModeOrgMode-xjqj3bp0otj0}

 Org Mode is a note-taking and list management system.
 Superficially, it is similar to Markdown but predates it by about a year (2003 vs 2004).
 I am just now beginning to look into Org Mode to organize my life, but I plan to incorporate it into most aspects of my note taking and task tracking.

-## Journey To Literate Programming {#LiterateProgrammingJourneyToLiterateProgramming-fba1zi71ktj0}

 For my recent return to Emacs, I wanted to focus on learning Org Mode.
 However, I first needed to remake my Emacs configuration!
-Conveniently, it turns out that Org Mode is one of the supported ways of writing an Emacs configuration.
-Writing in Org Mode is also often considered a form of literate programming.
+It turns out that it is somewhat fashionable to write Emacs configuration in Org Mode!

+{{< figure src="/ox-hugo/literate-programming-emacs-org-config.png" >}}

-## What Is Literate Programming? {#LiterateProgrammingWhatIsLiterateProgramming-5ra1zi71ktj0}
+### What Is Literate Programming? {#LiterateProgrammingWhatIsLiterateProgramming-5ra1zi71ktj0}

 Literate programming  is a methodology that focuses on create a literate document.
 This is opposed to the traditional paradigm in which the code is a